Family travel insurance

 Family travel insurance could provide you and your children with cover for:

-What won’t family travel insurance cover?
+What won’t travel insurance for families cover?

 Standard family travel insurance typically won’t cover:

-• Accidents and injuries as a result of being under the influence of drugs or alcohol.
+- Accidents and injuries as a result of being under the influence of drugs or alcohol.

-• Extreme sports and activities.
+- Extreme sports and activities

-• Pre-existing medical conditions that haven’t been declared to your insurance provider.
+- Pre-existing medical conditions that haven’t been declared to your insurance provider

-• Natural disasters – some policies may offer limited cover, so check the terms and conditions carefully.
+- Natural disasters – some policies may offer limited cover, so check the terms and conditions carefully

-• Acts of terrorism – again, you may have limited cover, but you should at least be covered for emergency medical treatment following a terrorist act.
-Check the policy.
+- Acts of terrorism – again, you may have limited cover, but you should at least be covered for emergency medical treatment following a terrorist act.
+Check the policy

 What types of family travel insurance are there?